 |10||No Drama Discipline||The Whole-Drain Way to Calm the Chaos and Nurture Your Child’s Developing Mind||Tina Payne Bryson||4.7/5 stars|

 Editor’s note: This list of books is intended to be used for informational purposes only.
 Moreover, I have my own fundamental beliefs that may differ from that of the authors, creators, and sellers of the products featured here.
+Moreover, you can also choose to read books I have written or enroll in my best online course.
+Ultimately, whatever books you choose in this list, make sure you study your Bible first because it is always the best of the best books of all time Here’s a list of Bibles that you should have.
 Finally, I am an Amazon Affiliate Program participant.
 As an Amazon Associate, I earn from qualifying purchases at no additional cost to you.
 I would highly appreciate it if you buy books through my site.
 Thank you!

 1. Proverbs 13:24